MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 1. You're using the beta/preview feature of [application management policies](/graph/api/resources/applicationauthenticationmethodpolicy).
 2. You (or your administrator) have set a [tenant-wide policy](/graph/api/resources/tenantappmanagementpolicy) that:
-    - Has no start date, or has a start date before 2019-01-01.
+    - Has no start date or has a start date before January 1, 2019.
-    - Sets a restriction on service principal passwords, which either disallows custom passwords or sets a maximum password lifetime of less than 365.5 days.
+    - Sets a restriction on service principal passwords, which either disallows custom passwords or sets a maximum password lifetime of fewer than 365.5 days.

 There is currently no workaround for this error.

 #### Cause 2: An application already exists for the storage account

 You might also encounter this error if you previously enabled Azure AD Kerberos authentication through manual limited preview steps.
 To delete the existing application, the customer or their IT admin can run the following script.
-Running this script will remove the old manually created application and allow the new experience to auto-create and manage the newly created application.
+Running this script will remove the old, manually created application and allow the new experience to auto-create and manage the newly created application.

 > [!IMPORTANT]
 > This script must be run in PowerShell 5 because the AzureAD module doesn't work in PowerShell 7.
 This PowerShell snippet uses Azure AD Graph.